 “Why waste time proving over and over how great you are when you could be getting better?
 Why hide deficiencies instead of overcoming them?
 Why look for friends or partners who will just shore up your self-esteem instead of ones who will also challenge you to grow?
 And why seek out the tried and true instead of experiences that will stretch you?
 The passion for stretching yourself and sticking to it, even (or especially) when it’s not going well is the hallmark of the growth mindset.
 This is the mindset that allows people to thrive during some of the most challenging times in their lives.”

-After reading The Confidence Code I saw that in many areas of my life, I had a fixed mindset—not a growth mindset—and that was contributing to the majority of my dissatisfaction.
+After reading The Confidence Code I saw that in some areas of my life, I had a fixed mindset—not a growth mindset, and I was interested to see if I could change that.

 Since I discovered this distinction I’ve been able to trace most of my suffering back to having a fixed mindset.
 Whether I feel anxious or embarrassed or jealous or judgmental or confused—I can reliably identify a conclusion I made somewhere along the way that says: “I don’t have what it takes to deal with this.”
 Or “I’m never going to get this.”
 Or “There’s something wrong with me.”

 Fortunately, switching mindsets is always available and it works immediately—that’s what I love about it most—it just takes remembering to apply it when you feel resistance; it just takes practice.